Our Computer Science Program

 4 / 8

-Throughout the year, the Department of Computer Science hosts Brown Bag Meetings, which provide an informal forum for learning and discussing hot topics in computing, such as cloud computing, brain computer interfacing, and serious games.
-The meetings consist of short talks on current research or developments followed by open discussion.
-The meetings are open to all interested students and faculty.
+Throughout the year, the Faculty of Computer Science & Technology hosts Tech Talks, which provide an informal forum for learning and discussing hot topics in computing.
+The talks consist of seminars on current research or developments followed by open discussion.
+The tech talk events are open to all interested students and faculty.

 5 / 8